TheOdinProject/curriculum/contributing.md

 This is a project-driven curriculum so having useful and interesting projects that break down to address specific content modules is crucial.
 We rely heavily on others to give us project ideas and to begin breaking them down into a checklist of deliverables.
 Ultimately, we'd also like to have specs and a canonical solution created for each project as well.
 If you can help on any of those levels, please contribute!

-We will also be instituting quizzes at the beginning and end of various sections.
+We will also be instituting quizzes at the beginning and end of most lessons.
 If you know of or have created any interesting problems that address a particular area of content (especially if they come with specs), please send them or the links to them our way!

+#### Student Solutions

+If you've finished a project, submit the link to your solution's github repo where it says to do so in the project description.
+See the section "Project Solutions below".

 ### 3. Curriculum